Yukon-Literacy-Coalition/ylc_website_v2/src/_flc/2020-07-23-map-link-https-www-facebook-com-yukon-family-literacy-centre-193726640688169.md

       body: >-
         Every year as the spring season comes to an end, we close the Family Literacy Centre in the Canada Games Centre and open our summer location The Pioneer Hotel in Shipyards Park.
-Come visit from June to August and enjoy your favourite free, drop-in programs and activities; no registration required.
-Sing and dance by the Yukon River; explore the park with binoculars and magnifying glasses; jump on the trampoline, grab a snack, or have a hot drink; browse our large selection of free books; and blow some bubbles with your friends.
+Come visit this summer from late May - mid September (dates pending) and enjoy your favourite free, drop-in programs and activities in the Learning Garden!
+Sing and dance by the Yukon River; pick a fresh strawberry; learn about growing; play in the mud kitchen; explore with magnifying glasses; browse our large selection of free books; and much more!

         All programs are covid-safe and in accordance with territorial guidelines.